codr7/swift-interpreter/part7/README.md

 We'll add a new macro that measures the time it takes to evaluate it's argument in a loop.

 ```
-1. function fib1(n) if < n 2 n else + fib1 - n 1 fib1 - n 2
-2. benchmark 10 fib1 20
+1. benchmark 10 sleep milliseconds 100
-3.
+2.
-0.42437844 seconds
+1.001935008 seconds
 ```

 ## Optimizations
-We will reuse the recursive and tail recursive Fibonacci functions seen previously to evaluate the impact of our optimizations.
+We will use the recursive and tail recursive Fibonacci functions seen previously to evaluate the impact of our optimizations.

 ```
-function fib1(n) if < n 2 n else + fib1 - n 1 fib1 - n 2
+function fib1(n:Int) if < n 2 n else + fib1 - n 1 fib1 - n 2
-function fib2(n a b) if > n 1 return fib2 - n 1 b + a b else if = n 0 a else b
+function fib2(n:Int a:Int b:Int) if > n 1 return fib2 - n 1 b + a b else if = n 0 a else b
 ```

 ### Convert call stack to embedded linked list